singular-gpispace/pfd-parallel/README.md

 chmod a+x start_monitor.sh

 ```
-It may simply be run as
+It can be run as
 ```
 ./start_monitor.sh